NedelinaSimonska/Training/README.md

 # Training
-This is a repositoty made for training
+This is a repository made for training.
+This should appear in the README file.
+It is my long explanation, it is very detailed.